Leody Taveras Player Props: Rangers vs. Athletics

-On Monday, Leody Taveras (.359 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 9:40 PM ET.
+Leody Taveras -- with a slugging percentage of .324 in his past 10 games (including zero homers) -- will be in action for the Texas Rangers against the Oakland Athletics, with JP Sears on the mound, on August 8 at 9:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Marlins.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Athletics.

 Leody Taveras Game Info & Props vs. the Athletics